-- A The County shall evaluate by 2010 changes to the landscaping requirements of the Land Development Code to determine the feasibility of revising the current regulations.
-Current regulations encourage use of Florida-friendly/Waterwise landscaping irrigation techniques.
+A Current regulations encourage the use of Florida-Friendly/Waterwise landscaping irrigation techniques.
 Potential changes include requirements to mandate the use of such materials for a minimum portion of the required open space for nonresidential development.
-The County shall ensure the changes are coordinated with and are supportive of the County's adopted irrigation and landscape ordinances and complies with the Potable Water Element Policy POT 1.5 Conservation Devices and POT Water Supply Plan, Section III.I as well as Conservation Element Policy CON 1.12 Florida-friendly/Waterwise Landscaping Regulation. - B The County shall evaluate by 2012 the grant program initiated by a municipality within Seminole County to assist single family homeowners to retrofit existing lawns and replace them with Florida-friendly/Waterwise plant materials and determine if a similar program is financially feasible for Seminole County, based on funding such as fines assessed against frequent violators of irrigation limitations.
+The County shall ensure the changes are coordinated with and are supportive of the County's adopted irrigation and landscape ordinances and complies with the Potable Water Element Policy POT 1.5 Conservation Devices and Conservation Element Policy CON 1.10 Florida-friendly/Waterwise Landscaping Regulation.